barktler/Barktler/quick-start/create-an-api.md

 And that's it, your API is ready, and the various features of that class is ready to ship!

+## Timeout

+Timeout is supported by Barktler, see [Timeout](../document/timeout.md) for more details.

 ## Config

-API created by Barktler is multi-dimension configurable, see [Runtime Config](../documents/runtime-config.md).
+API created by Barktler is multi-dimension configurable, see [Runtime Config](../document/runtime-config.md).

 ## Next